Non-Bloch band theory for non-Hermitian continuum systems: Conclusions

 \section{Conclusions}

 In this work, we generalize the non-Bloch band theory from non-Hermitian lattice models to continuum systems.

 First, we uncover the significant role of boundary conditions in studying non-Hermitian continuum systems.
-The number of boundary conditions at the edges of an open chain prominently controls the fundamental properties of the system, including the structure of GBZ, the localization of skin modes, and the OBC spectrum.
+The number of boundary conditions at the edges of an open chain prominently controls the fundamental properties of the system, including the structure of generalized momentum space or generalized Brillouin zone, the localization of skin modes, and the OBC spectrum.
 Several representative models such as the Hatano-Nelson model with or without a periodic structure and the homogeneous/periodic general $\hat p^4$ model, have been extensively studied in this regard.
 The application of the non-Bloch band theory to these models allows for the characterization and understanding of the rich non-Bloch properties in a variety of non-Hermitian continuum systems.

 In addition, we have also established a self-consistent correspondence between continuum systems and lattice models.
 This connection is based on mapping the number of boundary conditions in the OBC continuum systems into the hopping ranges in the corresponding lattice models.
 The continuum-lattice correspondence allows us to study non-Hermitian continuum systems by discretizing them into lattice models and then employing the well-established lattice version of the non-Bloch band theory.
 Following this procedure, we efficiently computed energy gaps of a periodic non-Hermitian continuum model.
 Based on the saddle points on the GBZ, we proposed a computationally efficient method to determine the spectrum gaps without finite-size effects.
 The continuum-lattice correspondence provides a valuable perspective on non-Hermitian continuum systems.